gbroxey/blog/wip.md

 - [This post][min-25-chinese] on a Chinese wiki about some version of Min-25's algorithm, and
 - [This CodeForces blog post][box-min-25] by box, also explaining a version of Min-25's sieve.
 This one is maybe the easiest to follow, especially for those who don't speak Chinese or Japanese.

-Until then however the methods I've gone over in detail should be enough to kill some complicated multiplicative functions fairly completely.
+Until then, the methods I've gone over in detail should be enough to kill some complicated multiplicative functions fairly thoroughly.
 Next time we'll go over the Min-25 stuff and next next time (or next next next time or some other future time) I'll go over one of the fastest methods known to compute the partial sums of the divisor function.

 [triangular-numbers]: https://en.wikipedia.org/wiki/Triangular_number